-This is a Christmas cookies recipes that is loosely based on a German cookie recipe.
+These low carb zimsterne cookies are a Christmas cookie recipes that is loosely based on a German cookie recipe.
 Zimtsterne are traditional cinnamon biscuits served at Christmas time in Germany.
-The original recipe is gluten-free but I’ve tweaked it to make it low carb too.
+The original recipe is gluten-free but I've tweaked it to make it low carb too.

-These cookies are deliciously chewy in texture and harden up overnight if kept in the fridge.
+These low carb zimsterne cookies are deliciously chewy in texture and harden up overnight if kept in the fridge.
 They are almost a macaroon-like cookie.
 As they are gluten-free and dairy free are also great for those of you with allergies.
 One of my grandmothers was German and we used to enjoy some delicious cookies and chocolates at Christmas.

-Decorating them is a personal option so I have not included it in the recipe below.
+Decorating these low carb German cookies is a personal option so I have not included it in the recipe below.
 I piped a lemon cream cheese butter mix over mine which was lovely with the cinnamon.
 I did not want to smother them with a topping as I wanted to enjoy the taste of the cookies.

 I never used to be much of a cookie and biscuit baker and preferred cake making.
 As a result I never really had any selection of cookie cutters in my kitchen.
 I'd roll the cookies out into balls and think it would do.
 This may change as I recently purchased a couple of cookie cutters from a shop that was almost an Aladdin's cave of kitchen delights.
 As well as the shape of the cookie being so much better it ensured more of an even cookie too.